Overview

 The export control regulations include categories of information that are considered "publicly available" (under the EAR), "public domain" (under the ITAR), available to the public without any restrictions.
 Each set of regulations has its own definition, but generally, information that is intended for public dissemination without restriction, or in the pubic domain including information that arises through fundamental research where the information is ordinarily published, information that is already published, educational materials, and even technical information disclosed in patent applications, is not subject to the export control regulations.

-Some biological materials require export licenses before being shipped outside the U.S and/or before being accessed or used by foreign nationals within the U.S. Materials of concern include attenuated forms of bacteria, toxins, viruses, and fungi or animals or material containing those items that are on the Select Agents and Toxins List.
+Some biological materials require export licenses before being shipped outside the U.S and/or before being accessed or used by foreign nationals within the U.S. Materials of concern include attenuated forms of bacteria, toxins, viruses, and fungi or animals or material containing those items that are on the Select Agents and Toxins List external site (opens in a new window) .
 Minuscule quantities of genomic elements may still be controlled.
-Contact the Export Control Officer at [email protected] if you have any planned international shipments of these items so that the required export licenses can be requested.
+Contact the Export Control Officer at exportcontrol@ucsf.edu external site (opens in a new window) if you have any planned international shipments of these items so that the required export licenses can be requested.
 Note that receiving a license may take 6 weeks or longer if approved.

-You should consult with the biosafety officeexport control office, and OTMA.
+You should consult with the biosafety office external site (opens in a new window) , export control office external site (opens in a new window) , and OTMA external site (opens in a new window) .
 The shipping, receipt, and handling of such items may require import permits and licenses and material transfer agreements.
 These offices can advise on licensing and any other handling requirements.